lambdaclass/concrete/ROADMAP.md

 which future candidates should graduate next.

 Expected outcome: a flagship packet/header validator has explicit authority, one Lean-backed property, report/snapshot/diff coverage, and a release evidence bundle that tells an outsider exactly what is proved and what is assumed.

+Phase closes when: the curated showcase set contains a balanced small/medium/big story with at least one parser/security example, one bounded/no-alloc systems example, one second-domain example, and each entry has honest framing, oracle/evidence coverage, drift gates, and a "Concrete catches this" companion where applicable.

 1. Maintain `parse_validate` as the first packet/parser flagship and use its 10-bar contract as the promotion template for every later showcase.
 2. Maintain `crypto_verify` as a toy proof-scaffolding flagship with explicit non-crypto framing; do not let it substitute for a real cryptography candidate.